Ireland vs England RBS 6 Nations 2017 - now SOLD OUT. Contact us to join the waiting list.

 The first rugby union game at the Aviva Stadium was an exhibition game on 31 July 2010 and Ireland's first international game was on 6 November 2010 against South Africa.
 The 2013 Heineken Cup Final took place in the Aviva Stadium on 18 May, where Toulon beat Clermont Auvergne 16-15.

-The Aviva Stadium’s most notable feature are its curvilinear shaped stands enclosing the complete stadium, a shape chosen to make sure that the surrounding houses get enough sunlight.
+The Aviva Stadium’s most notable feature is its curvilinear shaped stands enclosing the complete stadium, a shape chosen to make sure that the surrounding houses get enough sunlight.

 Located in the heart of the St James’s Gate Brewery, which has been home to the black stuff since 1759, Guinness Storehouse® is Ireland’s Number One Visitor Attraction.
 The massive seven-storey building, a former Guinness® fermentation plant, has been remodelled into the shape of a giant pint of Guinness®.
 A visit will teach you everything you ever wanted to know about this world famous beer from how Guinness® is made to the ancient craft of Guinness® barrel making in the Cooperage.
 The highlight for many visitors is the Gravity Bar®.
 Here visitors receive a complimentary pint of Guinness® and can relax and enjoy the breathtaking 360-degree views across Dublin City.